James A. Burden House: Site

-The James A. Burden House is at 7 East 91st Street in the Carnegie Hill section of the Upper East Side of Manhattan in New York City.
+The James A. Burden House is at 7 East 91st Street in the Carnegie Hill section of the Upper East Side of Manhattan in New York City, New York, US.
 It stands on the north side of 91st Street, just east of Fifth Avenue.
 The site has a frontage of 57.17 ft wide on 91st Street and extends 100 ft northward.
 On the same city block to the west is the Otto H. Kahn House (which is internally connected with the Burden House), while to the east are the John Henry Hammond House and the John and Caroline Trevor House.
 The Felix M. Warburg House, containing the Jewish Museum, is on the block to the north.
 Just south of the James A. Burden House is the Andrew Carnegie Mansion at 2 East 90th Street, housing the Cooper Hewitt, Smithsonian Design Museum.
 The townhouses on 11, 15, and 17 East 90th Street and the Spence School are located on the same block as the Carnegie Mansion, southeast of the Burden House.